What Makes a Private Club Truly Exclusive?

 Cypress Point Club is widely regarded as one of the three or four greatest golf courses on earth, set along the wild, wind-battered coastline of the Monterey Peninsula.
 Architect Alister MacKenzie — who also designed Augusta National — created a layout in 1928 that many golf course architects consider the most beautiful and strategic 18 holes ever built.

 Membership is limited to approximately 250 members, all by invitation only, with no published initiation fees and a waiting list that rarely moves.
-The club famously withdrew from the AT&T Pebble Beach Pro-Am in 1991 rather than comply with PGA Tour requirements to admit women as members.
+The club famously withdrew from the AT&T Pebble Beach Pro-Am in 1991 rather than comply with PGA Tour requirements on membership diversity.
+It has since admitted women — Condoleezza Rice joined in 2013, and businesswoman Heidi Ueberroth is also among the members whose names have surfaced publicly.

 What distinguishes Cypress Point from other golf clubs — even other elite ones — is the almost spiritual quality of its setting: sea lions barking on the rocks below the 15th tee, Pacific cypress trees sculpted by ocean wind, and the sense that the course was placed there not built there.
 Members play in near-total seclusion.
 Guests are extraordinarily rare.